-A sound.
 A sound that will stay with me for a long time.
-A sound that I can still hear now as I write this, a sound that made my ears and brain jump due to neither of them having heard this sound before.
-It was the sound of one of the fighters bare foot striking the ribs of the other.
+A sound that made my ears jump due to neither of them having listened to this sound before.
+It was the sound of one of the fighters barefoot striking the ribs of the other.
 It seemed to echo around the stadium.
 Then another strike and another.
-I began to feel something I didn’t expect to feel…uncomfortable…uncomfortable that these two men were trying to batter each other into oblivion…
+I began to feel something I didn’t expect to feel…uncomfortable.
+Uncomfortable that these two men were trying to batter each other into oblivion…

-This was the first fight out of nine and in the third round when one of the fighters took an elbow to the head and fell in a heap, I felt…well, it’s hard ro describe really.
-I sort of felt numb, but not in a cold, hard way but in a dumb way.
+This fight was the first out of nine and in the third round when one of the fighters took an elbow to the head and fell in a heap, I felt…well, it’s hard to describe really.
+I felt numb, but not in a cold, hard way but in a dumb way.
 I’d never seen a man get hit in the head with an elbow before.
 Come to think of it I’d never seen a man slump to the floor like that in real life.

 But before I knew it, the poor sod was being carried out of the ring and another two completely hard as nails looking men stepped in for bout two.

-Over the next few bouts my numbness receded and I began to enjoy myself more as each match ended with one of the men slumped on the floor without a clue as to what sex he was never mind what day it was.
-The more I watched the more I began to pick up on what all the fighters seem to be aiming for – Thai Boxing isn’t about trying to knock your opponent out in the first round, it’s about wearing him down with kicks to the ribs and stomach (the red marks on the fighters ribs is a sight that sticks in my brain).
-The first round of every fight I saw was almost tame compared to what came towards the end of round 2 and into 3.
-Out of the nine fights I saw, seven of them came to a very abrupt end in the third round.
+Over the next few bouts, my numbness receded.
+I began to enjoy myself more as each match ended with one of the men slumped on the floor without a clue as to what day it was.
+The more I watched, the more I began to pick up on what all the fighters seem to be aiming for.
+Thai Boxing isn’t about trying to knock your opponent out in the first round, it’s about wearing him down with kicks to the ribs and stomach (the red marks on the fighters ribs is a sight that sticks in my brain).
+The first rounds of every fight I saw were almost tame compared to what came towards the end of round 2 or 3.
+Out of the nine matches I saw, seven of them came to a very abrupt halt in the third round.

-Despite the uneasy feeling at the start of the night, by the end of it I was baying for blood…well, that’s not entirely true but, and I don’t know what this says about me, by the end of the night I seemed to be totally anesthetized to the brutality I was witnessing.
-Maybe it was because I had grown a huge admiration for the men that participate in this sport.
-Or maybe it’s just something we all have inside of us, enjoying the spectacle of watching men do battle with nothing but their bodies as weapons.
-A fleeting glance of a bygone era, of a time before we became dumbed down via the TV screen about the actual realities of violence.
+Despite the uneasy feeling at the start of the night, by the end of it, I was baying for blood.
+Well, that’s not entirely true but, and I don’t know what this says about me, by the end of the night I seemed to be anaesthetized to the brutality I was witnessing.
+Maybe it was because I had grown a considerable admiration for the men that participate in this sport.
+Or perhaps it’s just something we all have inside of us?
+Enjoying the spectacle of watching men do battle with nothing but their bodies as weapons.
+Maybe it’s a fleeting glance of a bygone era, of a time before we became dumbed down via the TV screen about the actual realities of violence.

-As we all made our way out the exit I heard a voice call my name.
-I’m embarrassed to say that I didn’t catch the young man’s name but he told me how much he loved reading my blog, of how much of a big fan he was of mine.
-He also told me that when he hung up his gloves he planned to be a writer like me.
-After a brief chat he almost begged me for a photograph and not wanting to upset a fan, I duly obliged…
+As we all made our way out the exit, I heard a voice call my name.
+I’m embarrassed to say that I didn’t catch his name, but he told me how much he loved reading my blog.
+He also said to me that when he hung up his gloves, he planned to be a writer like me.
+After a brief chat, he begged me for a photograph and not wanting to upset a fan, I duly obliged…

 I truly recommend going to a Muay Thai Boxing fight one evening if you visit Thailand.
-I know violence isn’t to everyone’s taste but it is a huge part of this country’s beautiful and varied culture.
+I know violence isn’t to everyone’s taste, but it is a massive part of this country’s beautiful and varied culture.
 Just make sure you’ve eaten before you go…unless you feel tempted to buy 4 or 5 hot dogs.

 If this has all been a bit stressful for you, follow the link to watch 26 seconds of video footage taken while sailing down one of Bangkok’s canals –26 Seconds Of A Trip Along A Bangkok Canal.